 What happens to the money after I pay the sectional title scheme fine?

-The law is very clear here: any financial penalty paid to the trustees must go towards the general upkeep and maintenance of the apartment complex/property.
+The law is unambiguous here: any financial penalty paid to the trustees must go towards the general upkeep and maintenance of the apartment complex/property.

 How to stay on top of things